min2ha/ukwa-site/content/target/22137/index.en.md

   "start_date": "2015-04-23T09:00:00Z"
 }

-# Leo Evans on Facebook (Liberal Democrat candidate for Liverpool Wavertree)

 Leo Evans stood as Liberal Democrat candidate for Liverpool Wavertree at the 2015 General Election but was not elected.